Norma in Tisdale

 Heather in Virginia Beach

 A seven-hour road trip went by quickly!
 We used new toys from the dollar store (make sure he doesn't see them ahead of time).
 Pull each out along the trip, as he gets bored.
-Use a TV tray for coloring, sing songs, and look out the window for things.
+Use a TV tray for colouring, sing songs, and look out the window for things.

 Sandi in Joliet